usaito/unbiased-implicit-rec-real/README.md

 - tensorflow==1.15.0
 - plotly==3.10.0
 - mlflow==1.4.0
+- pyyaml==5.1

 ### Running the code

-To run the simulation with real-world data, download the Yahoo!
-R3 dataset from (https://webscope.sandbox.yahoo.com/catalog.php?datatype=r) and put train.txt and test.txt files into `data/` directory.
+To run the simulation with real-world data, download the [Yahoo!
+R3 dataset](https://webscope.sandbox.yahoo.com/catalog.php?datatype=r) and put train.txt and test.txt files into `data/` directory.
 Then, navigate to the `src/` directory and run the command

 ```bash
 for model in wmf expomf crmf